December 10, 2013

 • Men’s and women’s groups need to learn, in a gender-specific context, to talk openly about real-life struggles in this area.
 If adults and parents can begin to talk about this, then they will lead the way for youth to do so also.

-• Parents must be equipped to learn how to talk about sexuality to their kids and given tools to protect their children from the dangers of unfiltered and unaccountable Internet usage that children and youth now see on tablets and smartphones.
+• Parents must be equipped to learn how to talk about sexuality to their kids.
+The need tools to protect their children from the dangers of unfiltered and unaccountable internet usage that children and youth now see on tablets and smartphones.

 • Groups for men and women strugglers need to be up and running, along with groups for affected spouses (usually wives).